ioccc-src/winner/2024/README.md

 ```

 Viewing the [prog.c source code](%%REPO_URL%%/2024/cable2/prog.c) in most editors
-might suggest that the is something fishy 🐠 with the code.
+might suggest that there is something fishy 🐠 with the code.

 * [2024/macke](macke/index.html)

-Have you ever wondered would what would happen if you recursively removed
+Have you ever wondered what would would happen if you recursively removed
 files starting from the root directory?
 Are you curious what happens when
 you launch a [fork bomb](https://en.wikipedia.org/wiki/Fork_bomb)?
 You can safely give those and other scenarios under this virtual machine.